Spencer Howard: Cleveland Guardians (2024)

 On July 5, 2024, Howard was traded to the Cleveland Guardians in exchange for cash considerations.
 In 2 appearances for Cleveland, he allowed 8 runs (5 earned) on 11 hits with 6 strikeouts over 5 innings pitched.
 Howard was designated for assignment by the Guardians on July 21.
 He cleared waivers and was sent outright to the Triple-A Columbus Clippers on July 27.
 Howard declined the outright assignment the following day, electing free agency instead.

 Second stint with Giants (2024)

 On August 8, 2024, Howard re–signed with the San Francisco Giants on a minor league contract.
 In 22 games (10 starts) for the Triple–A Sacramento River Cats in 2024, he compiled a 3–3 record and 6.57 ERA with 87 strikeouts across 61 2/3 innings pitched.
 Howard elected free agency following the season on November 4.

-Tohoku Rakuten Golden Eagles (2025–present)
+Tohoku Rakuten Golden Eagles (2025)

 On December 8, 2024, Howard signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) for the 2025 season.
-After missing the start of the season with lower back stiffness, Howard made his NPB debut on May 14, against the Chiba Lotte Marines.
-He earned the win, pitching seven scoreless innings with five hits and no walks.
+After missing the start of the season with lower back stiffness, Howard made his NPB debut on May 14, against the Chiba Lotte Marines; he earned the win after pitching seven scoreless innings with five hits and no walks.
+In nine appearances for Rakuten, Howard posted a 5-1 record and 2.22 ERA with 36 strikeouts across 48 2/3 innings pitched.
+On December 3, 2025, Howard and the Eagles parted ways.

+Yomiuri Giants (2026–present)

+Howard signed with NPB's Yomiuri Giants on December 31, 2025.
+The Giants were in need of another experienced right-handed pitcher after losing several players to injury late in the previous season.